actsl/kiss_sdl/README.md

 multiline label, button, select button, vertical scrollbar, horizontal scrollbar, progress bar, entry box, textbox, and combo box.
 The two examples show how to use these widgets together.
-The first example implements a working file selection dialog with scrollable textboxes, the second example shows a use of a combo box.
+The first example implements a working file selection dialog with scrollable text boxes, the second example shows a use of a combo box.
 Likely most of the user interfaces can be made by using only these widgets, but the toolkit doesn't prevent adding any additional functionality.